YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTDLNOOPEN, Failed to load encryption library while opening encrypted file ffff. eeee

-Run Time Error: YottaDB/GT.M failed to load the gtmcrypt plug-in or one of its related libraries.
+Run Time Error: YottaDB failed to load the gtmcrypt plug-in or one of its related libraries.

 Action: Refer to the accompanying detail (eeee) and verify that the gtmcrypt plug-in and related libraries are properly installed and that $LD_LIBRARY_PATH and $LIBPATH are properly set.